 YARBLES, AND HOW TO LOSE THEM

 Let's return to the subject at hand, castration or fear thereof.
 Successfully completed reproduction, from the 'gleam' in your father's eye to your firs sharp inhale, spanked by a hand almost as big as you are, kick-started into the world like a wonky television-- it's one looong castration.
-The schlong goes in, bur it don't come out; if you have any yarbles they're long gone.
+The schlong goes in, bur it don't come out.
+Welcome to the rat race, sonny.

-As Leland says Mesa of the Lost Women, this is my order: be nice unto all ages, and sans sexual advances.
+As Leland says Mesa of the Lost Women, this is my order: The good I will protect.
+Be nice unto all ages, and sans sexual advances.
 Believe me man, if the girl likes you that way, she'll let you know.
 If not - presume she doesn't.
-The problem facing most guys is that when they're most desirable is when they're less likely to realize it, but also that--thanks to media--they confuse being attracted with being attractive, and the first problem invades the second, so that hearing a girl you like doesn't like you like that makes you furious, for it forces you to be aware you're misreading signals.
+The problem facing most guys is that when they're most desirable is when they're less likely to realize it, but also that--thanks to media--they confuse being attracted with being attractive, and the first problem invades the second, so that hearing a girl you like doesn't like you the same way makes you furious, for it forces you to be aware you're misreading signals.
 In other words, your ego is such a bitch it uses your own insecurity to turn you into a persistent douchebag.
 It makes it harder for every other guy and girl to get together when genuine attraction is constantly misconstrued and confused with random 'hitting on' girls by guys who just figure they'll play the numbers.

-That this extends to middle age is what's most perverse.
-That said, I'm not one to shy away from the company of younger people.
-My theory is that there's the person who says no to his drive to go cavort with the younger generation, and the guy--like me--who trusts the inherent goodness within himself and is willing to ridiculous to his wife and every other girl his own age, He'll see them sulking on the sidelines, glaring from behind strollers as he walks with a girl young enough to be his daughter if he'd had kids at 20.
-Who does that old dude want to be with, a sulky middle-aged beeyatch berating and belittling his every word and missed dish dirt spot, or some starry-eyed waif who thinks he's charming and sexy, even if it's only because she has an unresolved Elektra complex?
-The kitchen sink Leighs and the Loaches trundle home, not forgetting to pick up bread and the Guardian--reading in bed to the knots that they keep in a jar by the door, pursuing the 'reality' of the situation like good little aging males, while the Kubricks and Boormans stay up 'til all hours dropping acid with these precocious hot geniuses and contemplating not their crags and sags and graying hair,--but their eternal faces--neither old nor young, neither virile nor withered, neither growing nor shrinking, nor strutting nor cringing, but the eternal face, as frozen as the angry godhead in Zardoz as blank and meaningless as the Godhead in you know what (I shan't spoil it if you haven't seen it.)
+That this extends to middle age is what's most perverse, for filmmaker and artist males often have younger women mentees/assistants/lovers.
+My theory is that there's the person who says no to his drive to go cavort with the younger generation, and the guy who trusts the inherent goodness within himself and is willing to ridiculous to his wife and every other girl his own age in pursuit of artistic and aesthetic realness.
+He'll see the sour bitches his own age sulking on the sidelines, glaring from behind strollers as he walks with a girl young enough to be his daughter if he'd had kids at 20.
+Who does that old dude want to be with, a sulky harridan berating and belittling his every word and missed dish dirt spot, or some starry-eyed waif who thinks he's charming and sexy, even if it's only because she has an unresolved Elektra complex?
+The kitchen sink Leighs and the Loaches trundle home, not forgetting to pick up bread and the Guardian--reading in bed to the knots that they keep in a jar by the door, pursuing the 'reality' of the situation like good little aging males, while Kubricks and Boormans stay up 'til all hours dropping acid with these precocious hot geniuses and contemplating not their crags and sags and graying hair,--but their eternal faces--neither old nor young, neither virile nor withered, neither growing nor shrinking, nor strutting nor cringing, but the eternal face, as frozen as the angry godhead in Zardoz as blank and meaningless as the Godhead in you know what (I shan't spoil it if you haven't seen it.)

-And when the going gets too weird, Zed eats a single leaf from Mama Mcree's psychedelic flower.
+And when the going gets too weird and all the older women get out their claws, Zed eats a single leaf from Mama Mcree's psychedelic flower.
 One thing leads to another by a kind of parenthetical association that would be lost on American viewers the way it was me if I hadn't just seen High-Rise.
 But since I had, I felt awareness of some kind of weird British shared secret, the sort where psychedelic mind expansion, socialized education, and the BBC merge together to help the male psyche shatter, so that the phallus becomes the devouring vagina dentata instead of just being devoured by it, and this is truly the union.
 For your casual bullet had picked its immortal's brain pan destination before you were even born, my son.

 IMMORTALITY, A CHUMPS' TICKET